drvinceknight/pfm/_sources/building-tools/04-editor-and-cli/tutorial/main.md

 Syntax colouring and plugin suggestion for the now recognised Python file.
 ```

-All we have done so far is write the code.
-We now need to tell Python to run it.
+All you have done so far is write the code.
+You now need to tell Python to run it.
-To do this we will use the command line.
+To do this you will use the command line.

-Navigate to the `scripts` directory that we created earlier:
+Navigate to the `scripts` directory that you created earlier:

 `````{tab-set}
 ````{tab-item} Windows